 The Mixolydian Mode:

-For an example of a Mixolydian tune, take a listen to Red Haired Boy, Goodybye Girls I'm Going To Boston or June Apple (these can be found on my tune video pages).
-These are all in A Mixolydian, which means they use an A scale, but due to their modal nature have a slight alteration which means they're a little less 'major' sounding.
+For an example of a Mixolydian tune, take a listen to Red Haired Boy, Goodybye Girls I'm Going To Boston or June Apple.
+These are all in A Mixolydian, which means they use an A scale, but due to their modal nature have a slight alteration that makes them a little less 'major' sounding.
 Let's stick with A for the moment and take a look at our standard major scale:

 If we change this scale so it is in the Mixolydian mode, all we do is flatten the seventh step so it's a G natural rather than a G sharp.
 Here's the scale again with the note changed:

 Now because we're playing 'within' this mode we don't want to have to think about the seventh step being flattened all the time.
 So instead we change the key signature to represent that these notes are always G naturals.
 This is the cool bit.
 Notice how our key signature is now the same as the key of D (take a look at my scales lesson for more info on key signatures):